 Visitor Experiences through Facilities and Safety

-- Visitor facilities provide comfort and welcoming environments, including Waterrock Knob Visitor Center, Bass Lake Convenience Station and the Museum of North Carolina Minerals.
+- Visitor facilities provide comfort and welcoming environments, including Waterrock Knob Visitor Center and the Museum of North Carolina Minerals.

 - Park staff are provided with emergency training, equipment and facilities enhancing visitor protection and safety including construction of the new state-of-the-art Communications Center.